ajayv-19/DL_Finetuning-with-LoRA/README.md

 - No early stopping — likely overfitting
 - Padding was fixed at 512 tokens; dynamic padding could improve efficiency

-## 💡 Lessons Learned

-1. Always use a validation set to select the best checkpoint
-2. Early stopping is essential to avoid overfitting
-3. Dynamic padding helps speed up training
-4. While custom LoRA works, using libraries like `peft` makes experimentation easier

 ## References